splunk/public-o11y-docs/gdi/get-data-in/serverless/azure/instrument-azure-functions.rst

 5. Check that data is coming in
 =========================================

 Run your function and search for its spans in Splunk APM.
-See ref:`span-search` for more information.
+See :ref:`span-search` for more information.

 .. tabs::